A 350 year old Christmas conundrum

 The logical answer is that he was a secret Roman Catholic.

-What appears to be equally significant is the date of Macraine’s death.
-The man who went to obvious lengths to celebrate so many Christ Masses in his own home died in 1645 – only a year after parliament had gone further than simply marginalising Catholic celebration and had declared all Christmas celebrations illegal.
-And so, the message of Macraine’s epitaph is effectively “A Good Catholic, who remained true to his faith in a time of adversity”, with the added purpose of reminding those who knew him that resistance was possible and that no Act of Parliament or wave of Puritan fervour would extinguish their faith.
-I imagine it served to point to Macraine’s piety, as well as to encourage others to follow in his steps.
+What appears to be equally significant is the date of MacCrain’s death.
+The man who went to obvious lengths to celebrate so many Christ Masses in his own home died in 1640 – only five years after Scotland's parliament had gone further than simply marginalising Catholic celebration and had declared all Christmas celebrations illegal.
+And so, the message of MacCrain’s epitaph is effectively “A Good Catholic, who remained true to his faith in a time of adversity”, with the added purpose of reminding those who knew him that resistance was possible and that no Act of Parliament or wave of Puritan fervour would extinguish their faith.
+I imagine it served to point to MacCrain’s piety, as well as to encourage others to follow in his steps.
+In more modern language, the message may perhaps also be interpreted as "f*** the Establishment".

 That's my take on the "mystery".
-Of course, I would be interesting in hearing from those of you with alternative explanations.
+Of course, I would be interested in hearing from those of you with alternative explanations.

 That's my take on the "mystery".
-Of course, I would be interesting in hearing from those of you with alternative explanations.
+Of course, I would be interested in hearing from those of you with alternative explanations.

 Comments